 By understanding their condition such as slow in response or learning, you’ll be in a better position to support your colleague.
 Also, employers or human resources department should provide learning materials or training for other employees.

 Be their support system and offer to mentor them in tasks to ensure they have all help they need.
 Making your colleague feel included will create a positive atmosphere.
 For example, ask them to join you for lunch or letting them know about company’s event in which all staffs are included.

 Individuals with disabilities can be more vulnerable to workplace bullying.
-So, ensure your business and employees that there is zero tolerance to discrimination.
+So, ensure your business and employees that there is zero-tolerance for discrimination.
 If you see any mistreatment of your colleague, report the incident immediately, and speak up for them.

-Some individuals might need more or additional training/time to adapt themselves in their job and working environment.
-Yet, do not underestimate their willingness and work ability.
+Some individuals might need more or additional training/time to adapt themselves to their job and working environment.
+Yet, do not underestimate their willingness and workability.
 Additionally, here are some comments from employees with Down syndrome taken from Down syndrome Guild.